gerryw1389/gerryw1389.github.io/_posts/2017-08-27-ps-creating-a-gui-application.md

 ### To Resolve:

-1. So just copy and paste this in your PS_ISE and add scriptblocks like in lines 10-29 and then assign them to click events like in lines 56,66,76, ect.
+1. So just copy and paste this in your PS_ISE and add scriptblocks like in lines 10-29 and then assign them to click events like in lines 56,66,76, etc.

    ```powershell
    Function Invoke-Form